2332fun/codequiz/README.md

 * [License Link](https://choosealicense.com/licenses/gpl-3.0/): Used to determine and copy the correct license for the project found in License below and the COPYING.txt file.
 * [Contributor Covenant Link](https://www.contributor-covenant.org/version/2/1/code_of_conduct/code_of_conduct.md): Used to obtain a proper code of conduct for contribution found in Contributing below.
 * [Markdown Guide](https://www.markdownguide.org/basic-syntax/): Used to setup the format of the README.md.
-///FIX!!!///* [Google Fonts](https://fonts.google.com/): Used for the font.
-///FIX!!!///* [JQuery](https://api.jquery.com/): Used within the javascript coding.
-///FIX!!!///* [Boostrap](https://getbootstrap.com/docs/4.0/layout/grid/): Used for setting up the layout of the page.
-///FIX!!!///* [Moment.js](https://momentjs.com/): Used for the clock.
-///FIX!!!///* [FontAwesome](https://fontawesome.com/v5.15/icons/save): Used for the save icon.

 ## License